Mendhak / Code

 Special note for multi-monitor setups

-With multiple monitors, the wallpaper appears zoomed in and lower quality on the login screens.
+With multiple monitors, the wallpaper appears zoomed in and lower quality on the login screens, which may or may not look great.
 This is due to the way GDM3 treats multiple monitors as a single one and simply stretches the image across it.

 The workaround for this is to get your login screen to only work on one monitor.

-To do this, first in your own desktop, change the display mode to be Single Display and apply the changes.
+To do this, first in your own desktop (login using an X11 session, not Wayland), change the display mode to be Single Display and apply the changes.

 display settings